iyempissy/iyempissy.github.io/content/event/zukunflabor-workshop/index.md

 abstract: 'Mining sensitive data such as health data can lead to faster medical decisions, improvement in the quality of treatment, disease prevention and innovative solutions.
-However, health data is highly sensitive and subject to regulations such as the General Data Protection Regulation (GDPR), which aims to ensure patient's privacy.
+However, health data is highly sensitive and subject to regulations such as the General Data Protection Regulation (GDPR), which aims to ensure patient\'s privacy.
 Anonymization or removal of patient identifiable information, though the most conventional way, is the first important step to adhere to the regulations and incorporate privacy concerns.
 Nonetheless, anonymization alone is not sufficient.
 In this first part of the talk, we will see a reconstruction attack on anonymized data that can retrieve